jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They slowly increased their range into warmer parts of America.
 But when human barns, garages, and garbage arrived, these adaptive creatures' range exploded.
 Piggybacking on civilization, raccoons not only survived climates they couldn't naturally endure, they thrived.
 Many urbanites around the world know all too well.
 It's why our garbage bins must be raccoon-proofed.
 Or at least try to be, as these creatures often outwit us.

 Contrast them with another city creature, squirrels.
 Urban raccoons create nothing in the urban environment, but can still consistently find enough homes and food to prosper.
 A squirrel does the same, but renews the biological ecosystem it feeds on by planting many nuts each year.
 An urban raccoon renews nothing it depends on—giving back neither to the technological ecosystem that feeds it nor to the biological one it has left behind.
-In nature, taking and giving back are the same act—the squirrel can't feed itself without seeding the forest.
+In a balanced ecosystem, taking and giving back are the same act—the squirrel can't feed itself without seeding the forest.
 Our technological ecosystem has no such mechanism.
 Here, you can try to take without ever giving back.
-It's up to parents, belief systems, or policies to keep us honest.
+Without it, we urban raccoons have to do consciously what natural selection does automatically for the squirrel.

 So, to stay a player in the game of life, creatures can stand out via their genes, phenotypes, and extended phenotypes.
 The right mixture means an animal can harvest enough resources and protect itself long enough to procreate and thereby keep playing the game.

 Now, in our quest to better understand ourselves, which of these scenarios do you think best describes humans in the 21st century?

-- without the mechanism, we urban raccoons must do what natural selection does automatically for the squirrel....

 ### Doesn't My Insurance Cover This?